-For generations, the marriage of creativity and theology has been a family tradition, and I am blessed to be a part of it.
+For generations, the marriage of creativity and theology has been a family tradition, and I am blessed to be part of that tradition.

 My paternal grandmother wrote her own commentary for the entire Bible and wrote pages and pages of her own poetry.
-My other relatives published songs, wrote books, designed furniture, taught classes, and even pastored churches.
-I find it meaningful that I am not an island, but part of a lineage that goes back quite a ways.
+Other relatives published songs, wrote books, designed furniture, taught classes, and pastored churches.
+As I look back, I find it meaningful that I am not an island, but part of a lineage of creativity and theology.

 My interest in creativity also started at a young age.
-My father introduced me to the piano when I was a child.
-He also taught me how to read music, and I learned how to play his old guitar on our family’s camping trips.
+My father introduced me to the piano while I was still a child.
+He also taught me how to read music, and in my early teens, I learned how to play his old guitar on family camping trips.
 My mother continued the tradition by teaching me how to read and write, as well as singing with me at church.

-Creativity is like wildfire.
+In my view, creativity is like wildfire.
 I started writing and designing when I was five years old, scribbling my ideas onto napkins.
 Not long after, I began performing my compositions at churches and coffeehouses.
-Later on, I helped writers and edited books for www.paperblazer.com.
+Later on, I helped authors around the world and edited books for www.paperblazer.com.
 Whether it be creating myself or helping others create, I feel that creation is contagious.